 What's the Absolute Value of 15?
 A Deep Dive into Absolute Value

-The seemingly simple question, "What's the absolute value of 15?" opens the door to a fascinating exploration of a fundamental concept in mathematics: absolute value.
+The seemingly simple question, "What's the absolute value of 15?So " opens the door to a fascinating exploration of a fundamental concept in mathematics: absolute value.
 While the answer itself is straightforward – the absolute value of 15 is 15 – understanding the why behind this answer unlocks a deeper appreciation for its applications in various fields, from basic arithmetic to advanced calculus.
-This article will not only answer the question but will also delve into the definition, properties, geometric interpretation, and practical uses of absolute value, providing a comprehensive understanding suitable for students and anyone curious about the subject.
+This article will not only answer the question but will also break down the definition, properties, geometric interpretation, and practical uses of absolute value, providing a comprehensive understanding suitable for students and anyone curious about the subject.

 Understanding Absolute Value: The Definition